The Village of Weißenkirchen (Weißenkirchen in der Wachau)

 The Village of Spitz

-Another five-minute drive up the river will take you to another small and beautiful village called Spitz.
-The ancient village is situated among vineyards and green vegetation and offers wonderful views of the Danube River and the entire valley.
+Moreover, after just a five-minute drive along the river, you’ll arrive at the small and beautiful village of Spitz.
+The ancient village sits among vineyards and green vegetation and offers wonderful views of the Danube River and the entire valley.
 In the southern part of the village are the ruins of a 1000-year-old castle.
 This castle is called Hinterhaus, and it was once used by the rulers of the Spitz region.
-Although it was destroyed, you can still see the structure of the castle and its walls that remain standing.
-Legends say that the ruined castle is haunted by the ghosts of its last inhabitants.
+Even in its destroyed state, the castle still presents its remaining walls and structure clearly before you.
+Furthermore, legends claim that the ghosts of its last inhabitants haunt the ruins.

-In the village, there is a museum dedicated to the world of shipping and the ancient ships that used to travel along the Danube.
-The museum (called Schifffahrtsmuseum in German) is open from April to the end of October, every day from 10:00 AM to 4:00 PM.
+The village hosts a museum dedicated to the world of shipping and to the ancient ships that once traveled along the Danube.
+The Maritime Museum (Schifffahrtsmuseum) is open from April to the end of October, every day from 10:00 AM to 4:00 PM.
 Admission costs €7 for an adult and €5 for a child.

 Address: Auf der Wehr 21, 3620 Spitz